Hire Social Media Managers

 According to the US Bureau of Labor Statistics, the employment of advertising, promotions, and marketing managers—including social media managers—is expected to grow by 6% annually until 2032, outpacing the average growth rate across occupations generally.

 Globally, social media is projected to reach 6.05 billion users by 2028, up from 5.17 billion users today, reports Statista Market Insights.
 In parallel, social media ad spending is expected to rise significantly, from $219.8 billion in 2024 to $255.8 billion in 2028.
-With business owners investing more in their social presence, it’s all the more important to hire social media managers who can plan and manage these ad campaigns effectively, as well as elicit as much value as possible from organic reach.
+With business owners investing more in their social presence, it’s all the more important to hire professionals who can plan and manage these ad campaigns effectively, as well as elicit as much value as possible from organic reach.

 What Distinguishes the Strategic Focus and Daily Responsibilities of a Social Media Manager From a Social Media Marketer?